sara-nl/picasclient/README.md

 In order to run this example on the Grid, you need the three [Grid Prerequisites](https://doc.grid.surfsara.nl/en/latest/Pages/Basics/prerequisites.html#prerequisites): User Interface (UI) machine, Grid certificate, VO membership.

-On the Grid, in our scenario, you need to supply the entire environment through the sandbox (a more grid-native CVMFS example is available in the [picas-profile](https://github.com/sara-nl/picas-profile) repository).
+On the Grid, you can install software you need either on [Softdrive](https://doc.grid.surfsara.nl/en/stable/Pages/Advanced/grid_software.html#softdrive), download it during job execution, or provide it through the "input sandbox".
+In this example, we supply the entire environment through the sandbox.
 The binaries and python code need to be in this sandbox.
-First we need to create a tar of the picas code, so that it can be sent to the Grid:
+First we need to create a tar of the PiCaS code, so that it can be sent to the Grid.
+On you Grid UI, run:

 ```
 tar cfv grid-sandbox/picas.tar ../picas/